accessiblegraphs/accessiblegraphs.github.io/index.md

 Of 76 visualizations audited from top-ranked Google Search websites on the COVID-19 pandemic:

-* only 16% were rated by expert auditors to as very or extremely accessible, whereas 71% were rated as slightly or not at all accessible for screen readers users.
+* only **16%** were rated by expert auditors to as very or extremely **accessible**, whereas 71% were rated as slightly or not at all accessible for screen readers users.
-* only 15% supported screen reader access to specific data points.
+* only **15%** supported screen reader access to specific **data points**.
-* only 5% conveyed any form of trends or patterns to screen readers.
+* only **5%** conveyed any form of **trends or patterns** to screen readers.
-* only 43% provided accessible tabular representations.
+* only **43%** provided **accessible tabular** representations.
-* only 35% exposed supported interactive features, such as sorting, panning, filtering to screen readers.
+* only **35%** exposed supported **interactive features**, such as sorting, panning, filtering to screen readers.

 Of 127 screen reader users surveyed:

 * 65% reported encountering data-driven media at lease once a week.
-* only 27% of screen reader users describe that the media they typically encounter is accessible.
+* only **27%** of screen reader users describe that the **media they typically encounter is accessible**.
-* 94% of respondents indicate they have concerns accessing accurate COVID-19 data.
+* **94%** of respondents indicate **they have concerns** accessing accurate COVID-19 data.

 # What can we do to make data more accessible?

-### As practitioners:
+## As practitioners:

 * Consider accessibility from the beginning and use libraries that support direct screen-reader access to the data.
 [HighCharts](https://www.highcharts.com/docs/accessibility/accessibility-module), [SAS Graphics Accelerator](https://support.sas.com/software/products/graphics-accelerator/), [Apple Audio Graphs](https://developer.apple.com/documentation/accessibility/audio_graphs), [VoxLens](https://github.com/athersharif/voxlens), and [Chart Reader](https://github.com/microsoft/chart-reader) are several.
 Relying on other people's interpretations of data in text summaries can reduce users' confidence in interpreting data.
 * Review the [Chartability](https://chartability.fizz.studio/) heuristics when designing your data experience.
 Assess the accessibility of your data experience.
-* Consider providing multiple complementary methods of access to support users of different screen reader configurations, experiences, and preferences.
+* Consider providing multiple different methods of access to support users of different screen reader configurations, experiences, and preferences.
 Providing downloadable data files allows users to explore the data through the familiarity of their own tools.
 Many users in our study combined insights from multiple representations (e.g. table and alternative text) to complement information gaps and inform exploration.
-* Screen readers present materials sequentially and having to retain multiple quantities of information while navigating sequentially using screen readers can impose high cognitive load.
-Consider screen reader experiences as narratives.
-Provide contextual overviews before specific data points and details.
-Situate the data points and details contextually as users interact with the visualization.
+* Screen readers present materials sequentially and having to retain multiple quantities of information while navigating sequentially using screen readers can be mentally taxing.
+Consider screen reader experiences as stories.
+Provide context before specific data points and details.
 * Implement visualization experiences that are complete.
-Supplemental information, such as the data source, times of update, download features, and alternative representations should be easily accessible through each visualization experience (e.g. place these details in the same header as the visualization).
+Additional information, such as the source of the data, the data update time, options to download, and alternative representations should be easily accessible through each visualization experience (e.g. place these details in the same header as the visualization).
-* Prior experience and domain expertise greatly affected study participants' takeaways from visualizations.
-Consider the diversity of user background and data literacy experiences when introducing new visualization features.
+* People's prior experience and domain knowledge greatly affects their takeaways from visualizations.
+Consider diverse audience with different backgrounds when introducing new visualization features.
 Provide instuctions for how to interpret visualization content.

-### As researchers:
+## As researchers:

 * Investigate methods for embracing interactive features and alternative modalities in web infrastructure that support flexible navigation, gestalt understandings, interactive feedback, expressive communication, and multiple levels of data abstraction.
-Many users in our study made use of their own interactive features such as find, linked lists, and multiple tabs to reduce the navigation effort.
+Many users in our study made use of their own interactive features such as find, linked lists, and multiple tabs to reduce the effort of navigation.
-* Investigate ways to make more explicit the connections between multiple complementary accessible representations to provide more tightly coordinated views.
+* Investigate ways to make connections between multiple complementary accessible representations more explicit to provide more tightly coordinated views.
 * Research methods and interactions to build data data literacy as screen reader users consume data visualizations on the web.
-For example, progressive detail can provide scaffolding for digesting and understanding informaiton.
+For example, progressively uncovering details can can provide scaffolding for helping people better digest and understand information.

-### As advocates:
+## As advocates:

 * Ensure the accessibility of essential data-driven information, particularly during times of crisis.
 * Advocate for people with disabilities at the start of any project and especially during times of crisis.

 You can learn more about our study through our paper titled  <a href="/Papers/TheAccessibilityOfDataVisualizationsOnTheWebForScreenReaderUsers.pdf" target="_target"> The Accessibility of Data Visualizations on the Web for Screen Reader Users: Practices and Experiences During COVID-19 </a>.

-### Additional Reading and Resources:
+## Additional Reading and Resources:

 * [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/): Guidelines for web accessibility.
 * [Chartability](https://chartability.fizz.studio/): Heristics for making data experience more accessible.